denten-books/plain-text/main.md

 elements, with the metaphysical corollary that the process somehow debases, not just cinema, but human experience as a whole.
-A close analysis of the soap opera effect reveals "analog" film as a low-fidelity, highly fragmented medium perceived as somehow the more accurate representation of the reality than its high-fidelity, more continuous medium of video.
+A close analysis of the soap opera effect reveals "analog" film as a low-fidelity, highly fragmented medium perceived as the more accurate representation of the reality than its high-fidelity, more continuous medium of video.

-#### 1.3.3 Philosophy of Digital

-Binary tends towards the continuoius (get the ch.
-Reality TV and the soap opera effect.
-Digitality is something worthy of being preserved.
-Reality tv effect.

-The original intuition, challenged by Nelson Goodman in the late sixties, still holds sway in the popular imagination.
-On this view, digitality has relates to digits, just as "analog" relates to analogies.
-First use of the word digital.
-The distinction between analog and metaphysical threat, Kittler and Golumbia.

-Drucker "the totalizing drive of the digital [@drucker2001, 145]."

-Language.
-Text is digital.
-The work is not.

-#### Copyability
-The problem of copyability.

-The conversation between Goodman and Genette.
-Goodman's "Art and Authenticity."
-Benjamin.
-Immanence and transcendence.
-Goodman: thinking about the perfect copy.
-But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
-Autographic vs. allographic art.
-Whether forgery is possible.
-Digital vs. analog art.
-Analog art is medium bound.
-Digital abstracts from the material.

-Duplicates in Computer Science.
-Almost 30% of webpages are "very similar to other pages [@fetterly2003]."

-[@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"
-WYSINAWYG (What You See Is Not Always What You Get)
+Finally, the sensory, cognitive mechanisms involved in the production of the soap-opera effect and motion blur challenge the very possibility of truly analog media.
+The human visual sensory system is simply not capable of processing undifferentiated, continuous sensory input.
+Rather the brain creates the illusion of continuity by seamlessly stitching discrete and incomplete snapshots of the world.

-#### WYSINAWYG (What You See Is Not Always What You Get)
+#### 1.3.4 WYSINAWYG (What You See Is Not Always What You Get)

 Friden FlexoWriter separates key strokes. > IBM MT/ST.